 “We’re calling the bar ‘Bird and Bear’.”

-“What a brilliant name” I replied with a big smile, “so what’s their story?”
+“What a brilliant name” I replied to Phil with a big smile, “so what’s their story?”

-“We don’t know yet, but you’re good at telling stories, would you like to come up with ours?”
+“We don’t know yet, but you like telling stories, would you like to come up with ours?”

 Without even the slightest hesitation I said yes.
-What a great opportunity.
-Before I knew it I was writing the story of Harold and Pip, with a few fun tweaks from AJ.
-The story of the unlikely friends who came together and changed each other’s lives, and of those around them can be found in the menus.
+What an opportunity.
+Before I knew it I was writing the story of Harold and Pip, the unlikely friends who came together and changed each other’s lives, and of those around them.
+As the words and ideas started to bounce around on my page drawings began to emerge on my drawing board too.

 As long as I remember I have surrounded myself with plants and greenery and my flat is a bit of an indoor jungle, filled with curios and art that I have collected along the way.
-So when I was invited to design the window display I immediately jumped at the chance of filling the space with beautiful big statement plants, bare sculptural bulbs and vintage birdcages.
+When Phil invited me to design the window display I immediately jumped at the chance of filling the space with beautiful big statement plants, bare sculptural bulbs and vintage birdcages.

 Detailed gold hanging dividers catch the eye and create cosy corners and nooks throughout the upstairs and downstairs spaces.
 I enjoy creating repeating patterns within my illustration work and was delighted to have the opportunity to use that element of my work in the bar.